 Our mission is ‘Change by Design’, focused around three core programs:

-- Design for Health and Wellbeing.
+- Designing for Health

 Our research is theoretically grounded, strongly applied in practice, and transdisciplinary.
 We welcome industry, government and community organisations interested in collaborating with us to get in touch with us.
 We also welcome inquiries from prospective applicants interested in studying with us for an MPhil and PhD degree.

-Design for Health and Wellbeing
+Designing for Health

 This program uses design research to foster people’s health and wellbeing as individuals, and as part of a community.
 We re-design places, products and processes to foster mental and physical health, as well as social interactions and wellbeing.
 We focus on creating salutogenic (health-promoting) and biophilic (connected to nature) hospitals, as well as the inclusive design of wearable technologies and products.
 Our design research is shaping new landscapes of health and wellness, with a particular strength in design for disability and ageing.

 The Designing Creative and Resilient Communities Program provokes, challenges and questions the status quo, using design thinking, processes, and methods to bring about a more sustainable, inclusive, creative and resilient future.

 Our pioneering research, grounded in principles of equality and ecological systems thinking, focuses on:

 - Design for sustainable behaviour and social innovation: From designing out plastic waste to disaster-resilient ‘smart cities’ and mitigating urban heat through better building design